millejoh/emacs-ipython-notebook/README.rst

 Requirements
 ============

-* IPython_ 2.0 or higher.
+* IPython_ 2.0 or higher or current versions of Jupyter_
 * Tornado_ 4.0.2 or higher.
 * `websocket.el`_ 1.3
 * `request.el`_ >= 0.2
-* (optional) mumamo_ developmental version:
-  It will be automatically loaded when it is on the path.
-  The official way to setup path is to load nXhtml_.
 * (optional) markdown-mode
 * (optional) python-mode:
   It should work with either python.el or python-mode.el.